WhiskeySockets/Baileys/README.md

 ### Sending messages with link previews

-1. By default, WA MD does not seem to have link generation when sent from the web
+1. By default, WA MD does not have link generation when sent from the web
-2. Baileys has an extra function to help generate the content for these link previews
+2. Baileys has a function to generate the content for these link previews
 3. To enable this function's usage, add `link-preview-js` as a dependency to your project with `yarn add link-preview-js`
 4. Send a link:
 ``` ts